Savannah Guthrie: The Today Show (2011–present)

 After Guthrie substituted for both Meredith Vieira and Ann Curry on Today, it was confirmed on May 9, 2011 that she would become co-host of the 9 a.m. hour alongside Natalie Morales and Al Roker, and the show's Chief Legal Editor.
 The move came after Vieira announced her departure from the show as co-host of the main program, and the subsequent promotions of Curry and Morales to main co-host and news anchor, respectively.
 Guthrie departed The Daily Rundown for Today on June 9, 2011, at which time she was appointed NBC News chief legal analyst, making her first appearance in this role on May 25, 2011.
 On June 29, 2012, it was announced that Guthrie would co-anchor Today, replacing Curry.
 Her first day as co-anchor alongside Matt Lauer was on July 9, 2012.

 In 2011, she conducted an interview with Donald Trump in which he discussed his role in the Barack Obama "birther" controversy.
 Later that year, she interviewed Conrad Murray after he was found guilty of involuntary manslaughter in the death of Michael Jackson.
 She reported exclusive details on the death of Osama bin Laden.
-On November 29, 2017, Guthrie succeeded Matt Lauer as host alongside Hoda Kotb, after Lauer’s longstanding practice of sexual assault & harassment of young women colleagues became public.
+On November 29, 2017, Guthrie welcomed Hoda Kotb as cohost after Lauer’s longstanding practice of sexual assault & harassment of young female colleagues became public.

 Since 2012, she has hosted the Macy's Thanksgiving Day Parade on NBC and the annual Rockefeller Center Christmas tree lighting.

-In 2020, she conducted another interview with then-President Donald Trump during his re-election campaign in the 2020 election amidst the COVID-19 pandemic.
+In 2020, she conducted another interview with then-President Donald Trump during his re-election campaign in the 2020 election amidst the COVID-19 pandemic in the United States.
 Guthrie pressed him on issues of his debts, coronavirus response and refusal to outright condemn the right-wing conspiracy theory of QAnon.
-Guthrie received praise for this interview, and many said that this encounter with a journalist marked the first time Trump was not allowed to dominate and make claims unchallenged during the 2020 election campaign, unlike his interviews with more conservative outlets like Fox News.

 Guthrie was included in Time's list of 100 most influential people of 2018.

 Other work

 Guthrie was a commentator in the first four episodes of season one of truTV Presents: World's Dumbest....

 Guthrie appeared as herself in the 2013 series finale of the NBC sitcom 30 Rock and the 2015 film Sharknado 3: Oh Hell No!.

-In 2018, she played alongside compatriot Jack Sock in an exhibition tennis match against Swiss Roger Federer and American Bill Gates.
-Savannah and Jack suffered a loss, the final score being 3–6.
+In 2018, she played alongside fellow American Jack Sock in an exhibition tennis match against Swiss Roger Federer and American Bill Gates.
+Guthrie and Sock lost.
+The final score was 3–6.

-Guthrie is the author of two children's books: Princesses Wear Pants and Princesses Save the World.
+Guthrie is the author of two children's books: Princesses Wear Pants and Princesses Save the World, and one religious book, Mostly What God Does: Reflections on Seeking and Finding His Love Everywhere.

-In February 2021, Guthrie was announced to be an interim guest host of Jeopardy! following the death of host Alex Trebek.
+In February 2021, she was announced to be an interim guest host of Jeopardy! following the death of host Alex Trebek.
 Her episodes aired June 14–25, 2021.
+Guthrie and Hoda Kotb appeared on an episode of Curb Your Enthusiasm.